George Peter Alexander Healy: Works

-Healy was one of the most prolific and popular painters of his day.
-He was remarkably facile, enterprising, courageous, and industrious.
+Healy was a recognized painter of his day.
 "All my days are spent in my painting room" (Reminiscences).
-His style, essentially French, was sound, his color fine, his drawing correct and his management of light and shade excellent.
-His likenesses, firm in outline, solidly painted, and with later glazings, are emphatic, rugged, and forceful.

-Among his portraits of eminent persons are those of Daniel Webster, Henry Clay, John Calhoun, Pope Pius IX, Arnold Henry Guyot, William H. Seward, Louis Philippe, Marshal Soult, Hawthorne, Prescott, Longfellow, Liszt, Gambetta, Thiers, Lord Lyons, Sallie Ward and the Princess (later the queen) of Romania.
-He painted portraits of all the presidents of the United States from John Quincy Adams to Ulysses Grant—this series being painted for the Corcoran Gallery, Washington, D.C.
+Among his portraits of eminent persons are those of Daniel Webster, Henry Clay, John C. Calhoun, Pope Pius IX, Arnold Henry Guyot, William H. Seward, King Louis Philippe I, Marshal Soult, Hawthorne, Prescott, Longfellow, Franz Liszt, Gambetta, Thiers, Lord Lyons, Sallie Ward and the Princess (later the queen) of Romania.
+He painted portraits of all the presidents of the United States from John Quincy Adams to Ulysses S. Grant—this series being painted for the Corcoran Gallery, Washington, D.C.
 Healy also painted The Peacemakers in 1868 and Abraham Lincoln in 1869.
 In one large historical work, Webster's Reply to Hayne (1851; in Faneuil Hall, Boston), there are one hundred and thirty portraits.

 His principal works include portraits of Lincoln (Corcoran Gallery), Bishop (later Cardinal) McClosky (bishop's residence, Albany), Guizot (1841, in Smithsonian Institution), Audubon (1838, Boston Soc.
 Nat.
 Hist.), Comte de Paris (Met.
 Mus.
 Of Art, New York), Isaac Thomas Hecker C.S.P., Founder of the Paulist Fathers (North American Paulist Center, Washington, D.C.)

 The Newberry Library in Chicago holds 41 of Healy's paintings, donated by the artist in 1887.
 Most of the works can be found on display throughout the building.
 The Newberry also holds some letters by Healy, as well as information about the paintings.

 Healy's 1877 portrait of a young Lincoln was the model used for a Lincoln postage stamp at the suggestion of Katherine McCook Knox and was issued on February 12, 1959, the 150th anniversary of Lincoln's birth.